jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 :::{exercise} Comobiles coordinates on the sphere
-:label: exo:sphere-comobile
+:label: exo:sphere-comoving
-To get a feel for curved geometry and comobile coordinates, let's study a 2D sphere of radius $a(t)$.On this sphere, coordinates are given by the polar angle $\chi$ and the longitude $\theta$ (the $\phi$ coordinate is therefore omitted compared with the FLRW case).
+To get a feel for curved geometry and comoving coordinates, let's study a 2D sphere of radius $a(t)$.On this sphere, coordinates are given by the polar angle $\chi$ and the longitude $\theta$ (the $\phi$ coordinate is therefore omitted compared with the FLRW case).
 Let's consider that an observer is located at $(\chi,\theta)=(0, 0)$ and a galaxy at $(\chi, 0)$.

 1. Represent a sphere and draw the meridian $\theta = 0$.
 Place the following quantities: observer, galaxy, $a(t)$, $\chi$, proper distance between observer and galaxy $D_p$.
 Relate these quantities to the coordinate $\sigma$ and the expression for $D_p$.